Cardinals

 They have played their home games in four different stadiums over the course of their existence including; Sportsman’s Park, Robison Field, Busch Memorial Stadium, and Busch Stadium.
 They have played in Busch Stadium since 2006.

 The Cardinals are the owners of the second most World Series in MLB history with 11, which only trails the New York Yankees total of 27 heading into the 2022 season.
-St. Louis has also won 19 National League Pennants.
+They also won 19 National League Pennants.

 After spending time in the American Association and independent leagues, the St. Louis baseball franchise joined the National League in 1892 under the name of the Browns.
 However, the Cardinals’ name was chosen in 1900 and has stuck ever since.